 - Semester 2 placement is 4 weeks duration

 - Semester 3 placement is 4 weeks duration

 - Students are required to provide a Police Check, Working with Children check and Immunisation evidence prior to undertaking professional experience placement.

-To achieve qualification, the student will need to:
+To achieve the qualification, the student will need to:

 - Successfully complete all assessment activities associated with unit content throughout the program

-- Successfully complete compulsory practical training and observation in the workplace for a minimum of 440 hours.
+- Successfully complete compulsory professional experience placement in the workplace for a minimum of 440 hours.